jucazyn/jucazyn.github.io/_pages/home.md

 Regarding my research interests, they mainly center around Logic, Philosophy of Science and Physics.

 In general, I'm interested in (how to) address some philosophical problems, and scientific problems with foundational flavour, employing both **philosophical methods** and **logical methods** (or, more broadly, **mathematical methods**).
 This approach is sometimes referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/10.1111/meta.12029).
-Consequently, with my interest in Physics, my work can be considered as lying at the intersection of Mathematical Physics and the Philosophy of Physics.
+Consequently, with my interest in Physics, my work can be considered as lying at the intersection of Mathematical Physics and Philosophy of Physics.

 Specifically, I'm studying the notions of **equivalence**, **reduction** and **unification** of physical theories under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) at the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).